molich277/Abd-ru-shin-Books/README.md

 # Abd-ru-shin-Books
-Book sales from the Author
+Book sales website for the Author